 Most real estate investors have not previously considered properties in Preston.
 Still, the data suggests they should consider the serious reward on offer – especially for central, buy-to-let apartments focused on the city’s younger population.

 One further factor we haven’t touched on above is the city’s unique location.
-Positioned at the geographical centre of the UK, several major motorway networks run close-by or through Preston.
-The region’s major airports are also within easy reach, and HS2 is coming too.
-Plus, it’s the closest “big” city to the excellent Lake District, a significant pull for many.
+Positioned at the geographical centre of the UK, several major motorway networks run close by or through Preston.
+The region’s major airports are also within easy reach, and it’s the closest “big” city to the excellent Lake District – a significant pull for many.

-If you’re looking to invest in property for the first time or expand a growing portfolio, we highly recommend taking a look.
+If you’re looking to invest in property for the first time or expand a growing portfolio, we highly recommend looking.
 Feel free to get in touch to discuss your plans with one of our team.
-We can help you find a property suitable for your budget and objectives all at no cost to you.
-We can also offer some friendly advice and unique insights to help with your property investment.
+We can help you find a property suitable for your budget and objectives, all at no cost to you.
+We can also offer some friendly advice and unique insights to help with your property investment in Preston.